splunk/public-o11y-docs/infrastructure/use-navigators.rst

 Add filter
 ===========

-Click :guilabel:`Add Filter` to create a filter and view a specific slice of your environment based on dimensions or properties you specify.
+Select :guilabel:`Add Filter` to create a filter and view a specific slice of your environment based on dimensions or properties you specify.
 Filtering is particularly useful for viewing only the instances running a specific service, or in a particular availability zone.

 Filters that you apply to your host instances also filter dependencies in the navigator sidebar.
 To learn more about the navigator sidebar, see  :ref:`navigator-sidebar` in the same topic.